 This is a full-time study programme, which is characterised by problem based project work in groups.
 You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.

-With a Master’s degree in Materials Technology you will be able to work in private or public companies where a central part of the job is an extensive knowledge of the properties of materials, knowledge of manufacturing and processing methods, and the interaction between these.
+As a graduate, you will be able to work in private or public companies where a central part of the job is an extensive knowledge of the properties of materials, knowledge of manufacturing and processing methods, and the interaction between these.

 You can work in both Danish and international industrial production companies, consulting engineering companies, certification companies, and research institutions.